 - Dry the garlic after peeling it and removing any sprouts or stems.
 Controlling the moisture helps to keep a fresh a robust flavor after frozen.

 - Use freezer safe airtight containers as mentioned above that work for you.
-This not only helps maintain fresh flavor, but also reduces the risk of botulism, which can be caused when too much air interacts with the frozen garlic.
+This not only helps maintain fresh flavor and reduce any risk of freezer burn.

 What is frozen garlic good for

 This method of freezing garlic is super convenient for having ready-minced garlic or garlic paste for busy weeknight meals.
 But it’s also a money saver since you’re buying garlic in bulbs and prepping it in advance.
 It’s so much cheaper than buying the jarred garlic at the store, and the taste is so much better!

 You can use frozen garlic as you would fresh garlic.
 The garlic won’t have the same texture (it’s softer).
 But the flavor will still be strong.
 There’s no need to thaw the garlic beforehand.
 Just take what you need from the frozen container and drop it into whatever dish you’re making.
 It’s a great solution for recipes when the texture of the garlic isn’t important.
 I especially love using it when the garlic will be cooked, like in soups, sauces, stir-frys and stews.

 And if you’re a big garlic fan, try making my Lebanese Garlic Sauce.
 It’s a super popular condiment that is so great with grilled meats, chicken and fish.

 If you’ve tried this tutorial on How to Freeze Garlic helpful, or if you’ve made any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!